Membership

 Prerequisite: None

-When to apply: The call for volunteers for Diplomates to review scientific abstracts submitted for presentation at the 2024 Surgery Summit will occur November 2023.
+When to apply: The next call for volunteers to review scientific abstracts will occur in December 2024.

 Responsibilities: The Diversity, Equity, and Inclusion Committee (DEIC) is charged with identifying and developing meaningful ways to build opportunities for all ACVS Diplomates and residents to participate in and engage with the College.

-Meetings: The DEIC meets monthly via Zoom and conducts most of its work by email.
-Additional remote meetings may be scheduled based on the needs of individual DEIC initiatives.
+Committee meetings: The DEIC meets monthly via Zoom and conducts most of its work by email.
+Additional remote meetings may be scheduled based on the needs of DEIC initiatives.

 Workload: Moderate